Frequently Asked Questions¶

 teardownSerializationScaffold()before running pickle.dump(yourStream) and after running pickle.load(yourStream) respectively and almost everything will be preserved.

 For data that cannot easily be recreated but needs long-term storage and sharing, try saving the relevant parts of the data in an XML, json, or even CSV(!) format.
-See plistlib http://docs.python.org/dev/library/plistlib.html or http://code.activestate.com/recipes/440595.
+See plistlib at https://docs.python.org/dev/library/plistlib.html or https://code.activestate.com:443/recipes/440595.
 You cannot store every element of python’s object structure, but you should easily be able to store the parts that are difficult to recreate.
 Music21 has some facility for a JSON storage of Streams, but it is not complete.

 If you’re programming data structures too complex to be encapsulated in one of the solutions above, you should have enough experience to create a data storage format of your own.
 Please consider contributing your solution to improve the package.